 PEI administers campus-wide calls for proposals for Grand Challenges projects annually.
 At present, topics in Urban Sustainability, Water and the Environment and Climate and Energy are the program's focus.
 Faculty seeking to redirect their research and teaching activities to address issues related to these themes may apply for seed funding.
 The Grand Challenges research cooperatives of Global Health and Infectious Disease, and of Sustainable Development in Africa, have concluded.

-The Grand Challenges Program provides multiple opportunities for undergraduate and graduate students to develop their understanding of complex issues in climate and energy, water, health, development, and urban themes.
-An extensive network of courses has been identified in each of the five focal areas including offerings within the natural sciences, engineering, social sciences, and humanities divisions.
-Course related fieldwork, hands on laboratory exercises, an extensive internship program, and support for independent field research are part of the Grand Challenges Program’s commitment to foster experiential learning and exposure to cutting edge research.
+The Grand Challenges Program provides opportunities for undergraduate and graduate students to develop their understanding of climate and energy, water, global health, development, and urban sustainability.
+A network of courses has been identified in each of these five focal areas, including offerings within the natural sciences, engineering, social sciences and humanities divisions.
+Course-related fieldwork, hands-on laboratory exercises, an extensive internship program, and support for independent field research are part of the Grand Challenges program's commitment to experiential learning and exposure to cutting-edge research.